-Dr. Becky Zavada teaches philosophy and English at Wayne State College.
+Dr. Becky Zavada is an associate professor and teaches philosophy and English at Wayne State College.

 Philosophy, because it explores the fundamental nature of reality, appeals to her sense of wonder and curiosity about a wide range of topics.
 Philosophy offers insight into life and the universe, into problems both big and small.
 Becky has always searched for a better understanding of these things, so studying philosophy was a good fit for her interests.
 She did not discover the joys of philosophy until college and feels privileged to introduce philosophy to WSC students.

 B.A., Philosophy, Providence College (graduated Summa Cum Laude), 1999

 Dr. Zavada's areas of specialization include philosophy of science and philosophy of social science.
 She also has an interest in metaphysics, social and political philosophy (including feminism), and ethics.